Best Diet for Society Finch

 Society Finch Nutritional Profile

 The Society Finch has specific dietary requirements shaped by its 24x12x18 inches minimum (flight cage preferred) build and friendly temperament.
 With a typical lifespan of 5-8 years, long-term nutritional planning is essential to maximize quality of life.
 Society Finch birds with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Society Finch to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Society Finch to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Society Finch